-• Assignments are due at the beginning of class on the due date (unless otherwise stated) and turned in by you and you alone.
-Unless stated otherwise, late assignments will be penalized one-third-letter grade per 24-hour period after the deadline.
-So if you turn your

-- assignment in after class ends the same day it is due, and your grade is a B, your final grade will be a B-. - If you turn in an assignment and leave before class ends, your assignment will be discarded and will be considered late once re-submitted. - Missed exams cannot be made up unless you have a university excused absence that you notify your TA or professor of beforehand.
+- Assignments are due on Canvas on the due date and time.
+Unless stated otherwise, late assignments will be penalized one-third-letter grade after the first 24-hour period post deadline.
+So if you turn your assignment in 25 hours after it is due, and your grade is a B, your adjusted grade will be a B-. - Missed exams typically cannot be made up unless you have a university excused absence that you notify your TA or professor of beforehand.
 If you have an unforeseen emergency, please contact one of us as soon as possible after your absence.
+Due to the unprecedented nature of the pandemic, we will do our best to work with you if something comes up.